Hello! Click on one of our members below to chat on Whatsapp

 Which Ayahuasca retreat is the best?
 This is one of the most frequently asked questions among different tourists and foreigners.
 Definitely, in the Peruvian Amazon, you will find the best spiritual retreats because in this zone the Ayahuasca plant grows and was born its ritual.
 Therefore, if you want to discover mysteries in Machu Picchu or Amazon, the best mysteries will be found just in the jungles of Cusco, Iquitos, or Puerto Maldonado, in other words, Ayahuasca ritual.
 You will have wonderful opportunities to enjoy a unique ceremony.
 Keep in mind that it is important to do it with a certified shaman or with some renowned or prestigious healer.

-Also, the different lodges that specialize in services within the jungle have to be administrated by native Amazon people, because it is his customs put at the service of others and do not have to be misused by foreign people.
-In this case, our recommendation is Posadas Amazonas, a lodge administrate by Ese’Eja Amazon community, to offer to heal to surroundings towns, native people, and foreign people who want to share this ritual with the local inhabitants of Amazon, the true owners of Ayahuasca ritual.
+Our recommendation is Posadas Amazonas, a lodge administrate by the Ese’Eja Amazon community, they offer heaingl to surroundings towns, native people, and foreign people who want to share this ritual with the local inhabitants of Amazon, the true owners of Ayahuasca ritual.

 If you are looking to enjoy a good official Ayahuasca retreat in Peru you can choose one of these big retreat resorts situated in the middle of Cusco, Iquitos, or Puerto Maldonado jungle.
 But this will depend on the retreat you are going to and the activities it includes.
 The ceremony could be considered one of the best tours in Peru after Machu Picchu and cost in the $ 1,000 to $ 1,500 range.